riju/faceDetection/explainer.md

 ## Non-goals

 * Face Detection API does not need to support facial expressions.
 Many platforms do support **BLINK** and **SMILE** and ML Frameworks do support a diverse set of expressions, usually **ANGER**, **DISGUST**, **FEAR**, **HAPPINESS**, **SADNESS**, **SURPRISE**; **NEUTRAL**, etc.  [Many](https://www.w3.org/2021/11/24-webrtc-minutes.html#t04) felt expressions being more subjective and there’s a concern about the expression detection going wrong.

+* Face Detection API does not need to return a mesh corresponding to the detected faces.
+Even though TensorFlow returns a 468 landmark FaceMesh and most DNNs can return something similar, mesh is not supported on any platforms presently, and for the sake of simplicity, it is excluded for now.
+However, in the long term it may be appropriate to extend the face detection API to be able to also return mesh-based face detection results.
+This is left for future work.

 ## Platform Support